Addressing Social Isolation: How Older Adults Can Combat Loneliness

 How can living alone contribute to social isolation?

 Living alone can contribute to social isolation, and statistics seem to agree that more people are generally living alone these days, which can mean that more people may be experiencing the effects of social isolation.
-Missing events, even if it's by accident, can have a negative effect on a person and potentially cause a chain reaction of avoiding other events.
+Missing events, even if by accident, can have a negative effect on a person and potentially cause a chain reaction of avoiding other events.

 Diagnosing social isolation in older adults in nursing homes